SFML/SFML-Website/pages/tutorials/3.0/getting-started/visual-studio.md

 This tutorial is the first one you should read if you're using SFML with the Visual Studio IDE (Visual C++ compiler).
 It will explain how to configure your SFML projects.

+!!! note

+    The [CMake template](cmake.md) is the recommended way to get started with SFML.

 ## Installing SFML

 First, you must download the SFML SDK from the [download page](https://www.sfml-dev.org/download.php "Go to the download page").